Data Center Liquid Cooling Market

 Source: Secondary Research, Interviews with Experts, MarketsandMarkets Analysis

-The global data center liquid cooling market is projected to grow from USD 2.84 billion in 2025 to USD 21.15 billion by 2032, at a CAGR of 33.2% from 2025 to 2032.
+The global data center liquid cooling market is projected to grow from USD 4.07 billion in 2026 to USD 27.65 billion by 2033, at a CAGR of 31.5% from 2026 to 2033.
 Growth in the global data center liquid cooling market is driven by the exponential growth in data generation through cloud computing, artificial intelligence, and edge computing technologies.
-As the size and data processing density of data centers increase, conventional air-cooling systems cannot keep up with efficiency in terms of heat.
-Liquid cooling is energy-efficient, which saves power utilization effectiveness (PUE) and operational expenses by a considerable margin.
-The change is also being driven by increased demand for green infrastructure as companies and governments work to achieve carbon reduction.
+As the size and data processing density of data centers increase, conventional air-cooling systems cannot keep up with efficiency in terms of heat removal.
+Liquid cooling is energy-efficient.
+The shift toward liquid cooling is also driven by increased demand for green infrastructure as companies and governments work to achieve carbon reduction.
 High-performance computing (HPC) environments, including scientific computing, financial models, and machine learning, increasingly require efficient and accurate cooling.
-Liquid cooling is thus no longer an option but a necessity.

 KEY TAKEAWAYS